formspree/blogophonic-hugo/content/form/contact.md

 ---
 title: Contact
 name: Contact Us Form
-description: "This template has a **form-to-email** feature built right in, thanks to a simple integration with Formspree.
-All you need to do is add a valid recipient email address to the front matter of this form and you're ready to receive submissions."
+description: "This template has a **contact-us** form built right in.
+All you need to do is add a valid recipient email address or form-id to the front matter of this form page and you're ready to receive submissions."
 date: 2019-02-25T13:38:41-06:00
 draft: false
 url: contact